cjhih456/fitness-recoder/README.md

       - What to do on today?
         - If have schedule
           - If that schedule is break day - display break day Image
-          - Else display plans
+          - Else display plans - Done
-        - Else - Display direct start schedule btn
+        - Else - Display direct start schedule btn - Done
       - What did i do on last week?
         - Display neally schedule of weeks
           - Start with Schedule